 Is investing in this Dow Jones ETF right for you?

 The SPDR Dow Jones Industrial Average Trust may be a good choice if you're looking for an ETF with domestic large-cap stocks.
-The fund's holdings could balance out a portfolio that already contains mid-cap stocks, small-cap stocks, and an allocation to foreign companies.
+The fund's holdings could balance a portfolio that already includes mid-caps and small-caps, as well as an allocation to foreign companies.

 Here are the benefits of the SPDR Dow Jones Industrial Average Trust:

 - Invests in blue chip stocks.
-The Dow Jones tracks established companies with long track records of success.
-Because of the quality of its holdings, this Dow Jones ETF is one of the safer ways to invest in the stock market.
+The Dow Jones tracks established companies with long track records of success, which reduces risk.

 - Pays dividends.
-While there are plenty of dividend ETFs that pay more, the SPDR Dow Jones Industrial Average Trust has a reasonable dividend yield.
+While there are plenty of ETFs better for dividend investing, the SPDR Dow Jones Industrial Average Trust has a reasonable dividend yield.

 Related investing topics